 Various new and used computers, peripherals, analytical and test equipment, laboratory equipment and furniture, office furniture and equipment and other equipment as mutually agreed to by Lessee and Lessor, together with all replacements, parts, cables, repairs, additions and accessories incorporated therein or affixed thereto and all operating manuals and manufacturer's instructions (collectively hereinafter called the "Equipment").
 Software, leasehold improvements, freight, installation, sales tax and other soft costs acceptable to Lessor ("Soft Costs") shall not exceed Five Hundred Thousand Dollars (\$500,000.00).
 Such replacements, parts, cables, repairs, additions and accessories shall (whether or not purchased by Lessor) be considered part of the Equipment for all purposes and, when installed in or attached to the Equipment (unless otherwise agreed), be or become the property of the Lessor.
-Except as otherwise specifically provided or the context so requires, the term "Equipment" includes operating system or other bundled software which is delivered on or with the Equipment of is included on the Equipment Schedules.
-Notwithstanding the foregoing and with respect to Equipment Schedule No. 01 only, Lessor agrees to finance Eligible Equipment delivered to Lessor's Cost minus (b) Lessor's Cost divided by the Lease Term multiplied by (c) the number of thirty (30) day periods elapsed since the date of delivery of such Eligible Equipment.
+Except as otherwise specifically provided or the context so requires, the term "Equipment" includes operating system or other bundled software which is delivered on or with the Equipment or is included on the Equipment Schedules.
+Notwithstanding the foregoing and with respect to Equipment Schedule No. 01 only, Lessor agrees to finance Eligible Equipment delivered to Lessee between August 1, 2002 and a date that is ninety (90) days prior to the Commencement Date for such Eligible Equipment at an amount equal to (a) Lessor's Cost minus (b) Lessor's Cost divided by the Lease Term multiplied by (c) the number of thirty (30) day periods elapsed since the date of delivery of such Eligible Equipment.